chimera-defi/ethlisbon23/nft-rpc/rpc-server/README.md

 # About

-A public good RPC.
+A public good in the form of an open RPC.
 Funded by NFT communities.
 This RPC:
 - does not censor
 - can be used permissionlessly by anyone
 - reduces a large centralization vector in Ethereum where 2-3 players control all RPC requests
 - Can be faster at getting TXs included in case other RPCs are throttled or slow.
+- Doesnt have a conflict of interest between profit maxing and benefiting the community

 This repo contains scripts used to setup the server, based on eth2-quickstart.